broadinstitute/gnomad_review_hum_mut/README.md

 ### Environment and packages used to generate data for paper:
 * Python 3.8.8
 * [Hail](https://hail.is/docs/0.2/index.html) version 0.2.65-367cf1874d85
 * [gnomad](https://github.com/broadinstitute/gnomad_methods) - `get_data_for_figures.py` uses additional code currently not found in a release version of gnomad.
 You will need to add the gnomad repo to your python path.
+The latest commit as of June 21, 2021 is [here](https://github.com/broadinstitute/gnomad_methods/commit/7449ca6d9880b9074776156dfc38e6db4f3d2f92).
 * [gnomad_qc](https://github.com/broadinstitute/gnomad_qc)

 ### Usage